-For first consultation we allow 40 minutes for an in-depth assessment and further treatment thereafter will usually only take 30 minutes.
+For first consultation we allow 50 minutes for an in-depth assessment and further treatment thereafter will usually take 40-45 minutes.
 On your first visit your Chartered Physiotherapist will complete an assessment to establish what the problem is and why it may have happened.
 Once an accurate diagnosis is made a treatment plan will be discussed and goals set.

 You can also claim tax relief on Chartered Physiotherapy at 20%.